mendix/docs/content/en/docs/developerportal/collaborate/epics.md

 * ② Story title
 * ③ Epic related to the story
 * ④ Tags
-* ⑤ Whether the story is for a feature or a bug (if it is about a feature, it shows a green star icon; if it is about a bug, it shows a red bug icon)
+* ⑤ Whether the story is for a feature or a bug (a green star icon means a feature; a red bug icon means a bug)
 * ⑥ Number of comments
 * ⑦ Number of tasks
 * ⑧ Points of the story
 * ⑨ To whom the story is assigned

-You can [archive](#archive) or delete a story: click the **...** icon on the upper-right corner of the card, and then select the corresponding option:
+You can [archive](#archive) or delete a story as follows: click the **...** icon on the upper-right corner of the card, and then select the corresponding option:

 {{< figure src="/attachments/developerportal/collaborate/epics/archive-delete-story.png" >}}